GitMje/gitmje.github.io/_posts/2020-11-28-ado-release-auditing.md

 ## Monitor Approvals ##

 This is a very important question to answer for audits, "Who approves you releases?" and "Are your pre/post release gates working?".
-To answer that, you can use the following query (note, I'm also adjusting to central time for simplicity).
+To answer that, you can use the following query (note, I'm also adjusting to US Central Time for simplicity).
 I also limit it to only the stage `Prod` (auditors don't care about non-Production as much).
 You can modify this to your own stage names or take the `where` condition out and search all stages:

 ```
     AzureDevOpsAuditing